klebs6/klebs-general/error-tree/README.md

 Contributions to `error_tree` are welcome!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License
-`error_tree` is distributed under the terms of MIT License.
+This crate is distributed under the terms of MIT License.